Nonviolent Communication: Organizations

-The Center for Nonviolent Communication (CNVC), founded by Marshall Rosenberg, has trademarked the terms NVC, Nonviolent Communication and Compassionate Communication, among other terms, for clarity and branding purposes.
+The Center for Nonviolent Communication (CNVC), founded by Marshall Rosenberg, has trademarked the terms Nonviolent Communication: A Language of Life, The Center for Nonviolent Communication and CNVC.

 CNVC certifies trainers who wish to teach NVC in a manner aligned with CNVC's understanding of the NVC process.
 CNVC also offers trainings by certified trainers.
+A separate organisation, NVC Academy, also offers a large range of courses from reputable trainers.

-Some trainings in Nonviolent Communication are offered by trainers sponsored by organizations considered as allied with, but having no formal relationship with, the Center for Nonviolent Communication founded by Marshall Rosenberg.
-Some of these trainings are announced through CNVC.
-Numerous NVC organizations have sprung up around the world, many with regional focuses.
+The CNVC offers events and trainings around the world in various languages.
+Numerous NVC organizations have sprung up around the world also, many with regional focuses.
+In the United Kingdom, trainings are offered by NVC Matters UK.